alexandreolives/Bot_repro_dd_dofus/README.md

 - Calculate breeding probabilities for single-color and bi-color Dragodindes.
 - Account for genealogical influence up to great-grandparents.
 - Handle special cases for specific color combinations.
-- Flexible and extensible design for future enhancements.

 ## Models